-Fatality’s true name is Yrra Cynril.
-She was a native of Xanshi, where she was also a member of the ruling family.
+Yrra Cynril is a quasi-human native of warrior planet Xanshi, where she was a member of the ruling family.
 As the eldest daughter of a royal lineage, she was sent to Okaara to receive training and education by the warlords there.
 She took extremely well to this training and discovered that she was naturally gifted in combat.
-More importantly while on Okaara, Xanshi was destroyed due to a mistake by John Stewart.
-Although this had been a situation where John had little choice and she didn’t know a Lantern Corps member was involved, she chose to blame the Green Lantern Corps for the destruction of the world.
-She continued her training on Okaara until she had reached a point beyond what was expected of her.
+More importantly, while on Okaara, Xanshi was destroyed due to a mistake by John Stewart.
+Yrra was unaware who Stewart was at time, so she concluded to blame the entire Green Lantern Corps for the destruction of her home world.
+She furthered her training on Okaara, until she had reached a point beyond what was expected of her.
 Following this, she set off on a bloody path of murdering Green Lanterns throughout the universe.

 Fatality’s first appearance was in Green Lantern #83 in 1997.
 She was created by Ron Marz and Darryl Banks.

 Fatality’s character is defined by two key events.
 The first is the destruction of her homeworld which fueled her hatred of the Green Lantern Corps, and turned her into one of their most deadly adversaries.
 As a number of new corps were formed across the spectrum during the events leading up to Blackest Night, she was accepted into the Star Sapphire Corps.
 This carried with it a degree of redemption as she eventually accepted the loss of Xanshi and forgave John Stewart while also asking for forgiveness for her actions.
 As with most members of the Star Sapphire Corps, she is now known for her duties to the concept of love.
 Thus Fatality has acted as both a villain and hero in reference to the Corps.